gardener/gardener-extension-provider-alicloud/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>NatGatewayConfig specifies configuration for the NAT gateway in this zone.</p>
+<p>NatGateway specifies configuration for the NAT gateway in this zone.<br />Forbidden when WorkersVSwitchID is set.</p>
 </td>
 </tr>